Star polygons

 There are a number of options for proving the result.
 Students could create a diagram in GeoGebra and use it to gain insights about how the different angles change when they change the star.

-Students who are fluent in algebra could be encouraged to label the angles in their diagram and use angle rules to write down relationships between the angles.
+Students could be encouraged to label the angles in their diagram and use angle rules to write down relationships between the angles.
+How do these relationships relate to the result they are trying to prove?

 Some students may wish to consider the special case of a "regular" star whose points lie at five equally spaced positions on a circle.